chandra1sekar/data-engineering/lectures/02/slides.md

 ## Format

-[screencast on file format exploration from the command-line]
+[screencast exploring file formats from the command-line]

 #
 ## Schema